pocco81/koy/docs/specs.md

 ### Data Types

-A data type, in programming, is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error
+A data type, in programming, is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error.
+On Koy files they are infered, however they can still be specified and values can be converted according to your needs.

 #### Specifying/Converting Data Types